DeanFeldman/DocSync/README.md

 The packaged Windows application includes the Electron runtime and the frozen Python backend.
 Installed users do not need Node.js, npm, Python, or developer tools.

+---

 ## Requirements

 ### Installed application

 - Windows 10 or Windows 11
-- Microsoft Word desktop is recommended for the high-fidelity layout preview
+- Microsoft Word desktop is recommended for high-fidelity layout preview

 Microsoft Word is not required for the structured fallback preview.